holycrap872/ucls-hs-intro-to-cs/CourseMaterial/00_number_systems/01_til_and_binary/lesson_plan.md

 ## Lesson Plan

 The goal of this class is two-fold.
-First, we are trying to introduce students to the long-running "Today I Learned" GoogleDoc.
+First, in introduces students to the long-running "Today I Learned" GoogleDoc.
 This document is intended to be a way for students to identify topics they are confused about and work through their confusion.
-In addition, we will start to talk about "digital representation" by talking about binary numbers.
+Second, we will start to talk about "digital representation" by talking about binary numbers.

 ### Setup